Utopia-USS/game_15/README.md

 #### Color Picker

 The easiest yet one of the most satisfying modes to play.
-We've come across this idea in `Briefly` app a while ago and after few adjustments it turned out to be a perfect fit for the display of our game's capabilities.
+We've come across this idea in `Briefly` app a while ago and after a few adjustments it turned out to be a perfect fit for the display of our game's capabilities.
 It's an elegant picker which does not require rebuilding while animating due to the usage of `Custom Clipper` instead of `Animated Builder` making it extra efficient.